lucaswang977/webdev-learn-nodejs/typescript/HandbookNotes.md

 ## The Basics

-- Over time, you may want to be a bit more defensive against mistakes, and make TypeScript act a bit more strictly.
+- Over time, you may want to be a bit more defensive against mistakes, and make TypveScript act a bit more strictly.
 In that case, you can use the noEmitOnError compiler option.
 - Type annotations never change the runtime behavior of your program.
 - This process of moving from a newer or “higher” version of ECMAScript down to an older or “lower” one is sometimes called **downleveling**.
 - "strict": true in a tsconfig.json